mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 .. code-block:: python

-  def delete(self,id,remove_unreferenced_files=False,
+  def delete_data(self,id,remove_unreferenced_files=False,
-                      clear_history=True,clear_elog=True):)
+                      clear_history=True,clear_elog=False):)

-As with the read methods id can be either an ObjectID referencing a document in one of the relevant wf collection or a document that contains that ObjectID.
+As with the read methods id is the ObjectID of the wf collection document that references the data to be deleted.
 Similarly, the idea of the :code:`clear_history` and :code:`clear_elog` may be apparent from the name.
 When true all documents linked to the waveform data being deleted in the history and elog collections (respectively) will also be deleted.
 If either are false debris can be left behind in the elog and history collections.
+On the other hand, setting either true will result in a loss of information that might be needed to address problems during processing.
+Furthermore, both are only relevant to fully or partially processed data.
+In general, we recommend the default for any cleanups applied within a workflow.
+Set clear_elog true only in post processing cleanup after you are confident there are not serious errors that need to be traced.
+Set clear_history True only if you have no interest in retaining the object level history.
+The default is True because we view object level history preservation as a last step to provide a mechanism for others to reproduce your work.

 The main complexity in this method is behind the boolean argument with the name :code:`remove_unreferenced_files`.
 First, recognize this argument is completely ignored if the waveform data being referenced is stored internally in MongoDB (the default) in the gridfs file system.
-In that situation delete will remove the sample data as well as the document in wf that id defines.
+In that situation delete_data will remove the sample data as well as the document in wf that id defines.
 The complexity enters if the data are stored as external files.
-The simple delete method of Database is an expensive operation that should be avoided within a workflow or on large datasets.
+The atomic delete_data method of Database is an expensive operation that should be avoided within a workflow or on large datasets.
 The reason is that each call for deleting an atomic object (defined by id) requires a second query to the wf collection involved to search for any other